English as an Additional Language or a Communication Need?

-So, how do you identify these needs when English isn’t their first language?
+How do you identify SLCN when English is not their first language?

 For starters, you are not alone!
-This is an incredibly complex issue and is definitely not straight forward.
-Best practice in the ideal situation is for the child to be assessed by a speech and language therapist who is a native speaker of their first language.
-But, as we know this is rarely available in schools anywhere – not just here in the UK.
+This is not a straightforward issue, it is incredibly complex.
+The best practice in the ideal situation, is for the child to be assessed by a speech and language therapist who is a native speaker of their first language.
+But, as we know this is rarely available in schools anywhere; not just in the UK.

 So, although I always advocate best practice, I also recognise there may be difficulty accessing bilingual speech and language therapists to provide you with the information you need.
 With that said, I am going to give you a few tips on how to piece the puzzle together, and give you some advice about when to make a referral to a Speech Therapist.

 Bilingual children are just as likely to experience communication impairments as their monolingual peers.